-The northernmost structures (eleven (11) properties) selected for nonstructural measures on Block Island are located in close proximity to recorded archaeological sites around the edges of the Great Salt Pond and estuary ponds, such as Harbor Pond, which are included in the Great Salt Pond Archaeological District.
+The northernmost structures (eight (8) properties) selected for nonstructural measures on Block Island are located in close proximity to recorded archaeological sites around the edges of the Great Salt Pond and estuary ponds, such as Harbor Pond, which are included in the Great Salt Pond Archaeological District.
 Elevation or floodproofing of these structures would need to be preceded by archaeological testing to determine if historic properties would be impacted by these measures.
-One property is within the Old Harbor Historic District, located south of Harbor Pond, which has several archeological sites recorded along the shore.
-Further assessment of these areas, including impacts to individual historic properties as well as their location or proximity within or surrounding knownhistoric districts and associated viewsheds or streetscapes would be required during the PED phase as part of the overall identification and evaluation of historic properties.
+The remaining four (4) properties are within the Old Harbor Historic District, located south of Harbor Pond, which has several archeological sites recorded along the shore.
+Further assessment of these areas would be required during the PED phase as part of the overall identification of historic properties.
 Archaeological sensitivity is generally high on Block Island, especially near the Great Salt Pond.

-In Narragansett, four (4) sites have been determined eligible, based on the report findings and acceptance of the 2010 SHPO report entitled Technical Report, Cultural Resources Inventory, Long Island Sound - Dredged Material Management Plan, Long Island Sound, Connecticut, New York, and Rhode Island, 2 volumes., for the NRHP and approximately 83 percent of the town was assessed as having sensitivity for Native American and Euro-American archaeological sites at the time of this survey in 2010 (Cherau et al. 2010:59).
-Each of the four (4) NRHP sites may be in the vicinity of the proposed structures in Narragansett, and further research is required to determine proximity and location.
-Research and further assessment of these areas will be conducted during the PED phase of the study.
+In Narragansett, four (4) sites have been determined eligible, based on the report findings and acceptance of the 2010 SHPO report, for the NRHP and approximately 83 percent of the town was assessed as having sensitivity for Native American and Euro-American archaeological sites at the time of this survey in 2010 (Cherau et al. 2010:59).
+Two (2) of the NRHP sites may be in the vicinity of the three (3) properties in Narragansett, and further research is required to determine proximity and location.

-The Camp Cronin archaeological site (RI-2852) in Narragansett is located along the shore to the south and east of the structures selected for nonstructural measures in Narragansett.
+The Camp Cronin archaeological site (RI-2852) in Narragansett is located along the shore to the south and east of the three (3) properties selected for nonstructural measures in Narragansett.
 Although this Native American site was located in a favorable location for occupation by prehistoric people, extensive soil disturbance resulted in a recommendation that this site is not eligible for listing in the NRHP (Waller and Leveillee 2016:203).
-However, as the structures are close to areas of high archaeological sensitivity, further assessment will be required during the PED phase of the study.
+However, as the three (3) properties are close to areas of high archaeological sensitivity, further assessment will be required during the PED phase of the study.

-Due to project funding and schedule, USACE cannot conduct the necessary surveys to fully identify and evaluate cultural resources and determine effects of the Recommended Plan on historic properties prior to completion of the environmental assessment.
-When effects on historic properties cannot be fully determined prior to approval of an undertaking, USACE may enter into a Programmatic Agreement (PA) (36 CFR 800.14(b)(1)(ii)) that outlines the process to identify and evaluate historic properties and avoid, minimize, and where possible, mitigate for any adverse impacts in accordance with Section 106 of the NHPA.
-The PA allows USACE to complete the necessary historic, architectural, and archaeological surveys during the follow-on PED phase of the project, once the nonstructural measures and identified properties have been confirmed.
+At this point, the USACE cannot fully determine the CRSM Feasibility Study's effects on historic properties.
+When effects on historic properties cannot be fully determined prior to approval of an undertaking, the USACE may enter into a Programmatic Agreement (PA) (36 CFR 800.14(b)(1)(ii)).
+The USACE is preparing a PA that outlines the process to identify and evaluate historic properties and avoid, minimize, and where possible, mitigate for any adverse impacts in accordance with Section 106 of the NHPA.
+The PA allows the USACE to complete the necessary historic and archaeological surveys during the follow-on PED phase of the project, once the nonstructural measures and identified properties have been confirmed.